7 Nonprofit Annual Report Essentials for Next Year

 • Name donors and volunteers who contributed over a certain amount of money or hours.

 Wouldn’t it be nice to publicly appreciate everyone who supports your organization, no matter how?
 If you’re a smaller nonprofit, you can do just that!
-However, this isn’t realistic for larger institutions.
+However, this may not be realistic for larger institutions.
+However, nonprofits with larger supporter bases can still add a personalized touch to their thank-you messages.
+Consider saying something like this:

 We at Happy Tails are eternally grateful to everyone who has supported us in our fight to uplift animals, and we appreciate your efforts more than you know.
 Right now, we’d like to individually thank those who went above and beyond in supporting us: